 The Sentencing Act 1991 (Vic) outlines a range of available sentencing types (sentencing orders) for adults found guilty of offences in Victoria.

-Under section 5(3) of the Sentencing Act 1991 (Vic), a court must not impose a sentence that is more severe than necessary to achieve the purpose or purposes for which the sentence is imposed.
+A court must not impose a sentence that is more severe than necessary to achieve one or more of the five purposes of sentencing.
 This is known as the principle of parsimony.

 Available Sentence Types